In-Home Respite Care

 Services Provided: Social activities, meals, personal care, and structured programs.
 This is often used for individuals with disabilities, dementia, or the elderly who require more intensive care.

-Respite for Clients with Unique Needs
+Respite for Clients with Specialized Needs

 -